Black-Lesbian-Linkup/bllu-organization-components/non-profit-job-openings/Volunteer (unpaid) Roles/ViceChairperson(Board Vice President).md

 #### Application Process:

-To apply for the Vice Chairperson role, please submit your resume and a cover letter detailing your experience and passion for Black Lesbian Linkup through [BLLU’s website](include application page link).
+To apply for the Vice Chairperson role, please submit your resume and a cover letter detailing your experience and passion for Black Lesbian Linkup through [Vice Chairperson Application](https://forms.gle/8Tw2KP8GE27Sm9zw8).